 Alternative 3 - The sewage sludge shall be analyzed for enteric viruses prior to pathogen treatment.
 The limit for enteric viruses is one Plaque-forming Unit per four grams of total solids (dry weight basis) either before or following pathogen treatment.
 See 503.32(a)(5)(ii) for specific information.
 The sewage sludge shall be analyzed for viable helminth ova prior to pathogen treatment.
 The limit for viable helminth ova is less than one per four grams of total solids (dry weight basis) either before or following pathogen treatment.
-See 503.32(a)(5)(ii) for specific information.
-See 503.32(a)(5)(ii) for specific information.
+See 503.32(a)(5)(iii) for specific information.